endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"income"`: how many credits per day are gained from this outfit.
 Income is gained for any owned ships or outfits. **(v.
 0.9.15)**

-  * `"operating income"`: how many credits per day are gained from from this outfit.
+  * `"operating income"`: how many credits per day are gained from  this outfit.
 Differs from `"income"` in that operating income is only gained from actively in use outfits and ships, meaning parked ships or outfits in cargo won't provide income for the player. **(v.
 0.9.15)**

 * These are miscellaneous attributes capable of being added to outfits.